Why You Need To Be Spying On Your Competitors

-Once you know how many leads your competitors are getting online (if any) and what type of ads are working best (if any), then you can compare with your online performance.
+Once you know how many leads your competitors are getting (if any) and what ads are working (if any), then compare your online performance.

 If they’re advertising online and you’re not, then maybe it’s time to consider creating your own campaign.

 If you’re not ready for that, then there’s some other stuff you can do.
 The little things also help.